Nintendo DS: PictoChat

 PictoChat allows users to communicate with other Nintendo DS users within local wireless range.
-Users can enter text (via an on screen keyboard), handwrite messages or draw pictures (via the stylus and touchscreen).
+Users can enter text (via an on-screen keyboard), handwrite messages or draw pictures (via the stylus and touchscreen).
 There are four chatrooms (A, B, C, D) in which people can go to chat.
 Up to sixteen people can connect in any one room.

 PictoChat was not available for the subsequent Nintendo 3DS series of systems.

 Firmware

 Nintendo's own firmware boots the system.
 A health and safety warning is displayed first, then the main menu is loaded.
 The main menu presents the player with four main options to select: play a DS game, use PictoChat, initiate DS Download Play, or play a Game Boy Advance game.
-The main menu also has secondary options such as turning on or off the back light, the system settings, and an alarm.
+The main menu also has secondary options such as turning on or off the backlight, the system settings, and an alarm.

 The firmware also features a clock, several options for customization (such as boot priority for when games are inserted and GBA screen preferences), and the ability to input user information and preferences (such as name, birthday, favorite color, etc.) that can be used in games.

 Japanese, American, and European consoles support the following languages: English, Japanese, Spanish, French, German, and Italian.

 On consoles from mainland China, Chinese replaces Japanese, and on Korean consoles, Italian is replaced by Korean.

-Later revisions of the DS released after 2006 feature the added option to toggle screen brightness levels, as with the DS Lite.